MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplicationTokenIssuancePolicyByRef.md

 ## SYNOPSIS
 Assign a tokenIssuancePolicy to an application.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaApplicationTokenIssuancePolicyByRef](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationTokenIssuancePolicyByRef?view=graph-powershell-beta)

 ## SYNTAX